eclipse-hono/hono/site/content/getting-started.md

 ~~~
 HTTP/1.1 503 Service Unavailable
-Content-Length: 47
+Content-Length: 23
-Content-Type: text/plain
+Content-Type: text/plain; charset=utf-8

-resource limit exceeded, please try again later
+Retry-After: 2

+temporarily unavailable
 ~~~

-This is because the first request to publish data for a tenant (`DEFAULT_TENANT` in the example) is used as the trigger to establish a tenant specific link with the Hono Messaging component to forward the data over.
-However, the HTTP adapter may not receive credits from Hono Messaging quickly enough for the request to be served successfully.
+This is because the first request to publish data for a tenant (`DEFAULT_TENANT` in the example) is used as the trigger to establish a tenant specific sender link with the AMQP 1.0 Messaging Network to forward the data over.
+However, the HTTP adapter may not receive credits quickly enough for the request to be served immediately.
 You can simply ignore this response and re-submit the command.
 You should then get a response like this:

 ~~~